spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 ### 1st Mile

 As we know, the training data in the large time series model is from different areas, this means that the model training process highly depends on the selected datasets across various areas, so one question is how to reduce the model biases if we consider the forecasting scenario as traffic flow or human mobility?
 Because I guess time series data in different areas should demonstrate different data behaviors.
-Hopefully, it is interesting to develop domain-specific time series datasets (e.g., [Largest multi-city traffic dataset](https://utd19.ethz.ch/)) and large models.
+Hopefully, it is interesting to develop domain-specific time series datasets (e.g., [Largest multi-city traffic dataset](https://utd19.ethz.ch/)) and large models (e.g., [TimeGPT](https://docs.nixtla.io/)).

 **References**